matthias-reis/carda-gatsby/content/wordpress/articles/2019-05---howey-ou-im-klimastreik.md

 entfernt ist, zeigt mehr als nur Mut.

 <blockquote class="twitter-tweet">
-<p dir="ltr" lang="en">The Day 3 of School Strike for Climate.If you don’t trust me ,look at the Chinese flag.</p>
+The Day 3 of School Strike for Climate.If you don’t trust me ,look at the Chinese flag.
 Thank you for all your support and the strikers who are panic.I have seen all your reviews carefully,though some of them I didn’t reply.

 Sorry! [pic.twitter.com/L0VU8uO6WY](https://t.co/L0VU8uO6WY)